A high order explicit time finite element method for the acoustic wave equation with discontinuous coefficients: Introduction

+There exists a large literature on numerical methods for solving the wave equation on conforming quadrilateral/hexahedral or triangular/tetrahedral meshes for which we refer to the monograph \cite{Cohen2002higher} and \cite{French1996CTG, Wu2021SINUM} for the construction of the algorithms and the finite element error analysis.
+Local discontinuous Galerkin (DG) methods for the wave equation are studied in \cite{csxjcp2014, SX2021mc}.
+Optimal error estimates for sufficiently smooth solutions are proved in \cite{csxjcp2014} on Cartesian meshes without using the penalty and in \cite{SX2021mc} on unstructured meshes by adding appropriate penalty terms, which leads to however a dissipative method.
+In \cite{Monk2014JSC}, both dissipative and non-dissipative variants of the hybridizable DG methods are proposed, where it is shown that the dissipative method has the optimal error estimate and the non-dissipative method whose numerical flux includes the time derivative of the pressure is sub-optimal.

-In order to deal with an arbitrarily shaped interface where the coefficients of the partial differential equations are discontinuous, immersed or unfitted mesh methods are developed to avoid expensive work of mesh generation when using body-fitted methods in e.g., \cite{Babuska1983, Chen1998}.
-There exists an extensive literature on using Cartesian grids to study the immersed mesh methods, such as the immersed boundary method \cite{Peskin1977}, the immersed interface method \cite{ZhangLeveque1997,Jeong2021}, the explicit simplified interface method \cite{Lombard2004}, and the immersed finite element method \cite{Adjerid2007,Li1998}.
-For acoustic wave equations with discontinuous coefficients, an immersed discontinuous Galerkin (DG) method is proposed in \cite{Adjerid2019} which designs polynomial shape functions to satisfy the interface conditions.
-One challenge of unfitted mesh methods is that small intersections of the interface and the elements of the mesh always occur, which results in ill-conditioning of the stiffness matrices, and consequently a very small time-step restriction.
-In \cite{Sticko2019} high order cut finite elements for the wave equation is considered by adding penalty terms of jumps of higher order derivatives over the interior interface of cut elements in the weak formulation.
-Another approach is the cell merging \cite{Schoeder2020} in which the small elements are merged with their neighboring elements following an idea in \cite{Johansson2013} for elliptic equations.
+In order to deal with an arbitrarily shaped interface where the coefficients of the partial differential equations are discontinuous, immersed or unfitted mesh methods are developed to avoid expensive work of mesh generation using body-fitted methods in e.g., \cite{Babuska1983, Chen1998}.
+For acoustic wave equations with discontinuous coefficients, a second order immersed interface method on Cartesian meshes with suitable modification of the finite difference stencil near the interface is developed in \cite{Jeong2021}.
+In \cite{Adjerid2019}, second and third order immersed DG methods are proposed which design polynomial shape functions to approximately satisfy the interface conditions.
+In \cite{Sticko2019, Schoeder2020} high order cut finite elements for solving the wave equation are studied.
+The small cut cell problem, that is, the small intersection of the interface and the elements of the mesh can always occur, is treated by adding penalty terms of jumps of high order derivatives over interior sides of cut elements in \cite{Sticko2019} and by the approach of cell merging in \cite{Schoeder2020} following an idea in \cite{Johansson2013} for elliptic equations.
+We remark that appropriate penalties are crucial in \cite{Adjerid2019, Sticko2019, Schoeder2020} in designing DG methods for solving the wave equation.